ibm-cloud-docs/dl/getting-started.md

 ## {{site.data.keyword.dl_short}} Dedicated
 {: #get-started-with-direct-link-dedicated}

-Terminate a single-tenant, fiber-based, cross-connect into your own IBM Cloud private network connection.
-This offering is also used by colocation facilities adjacent to IBM Cloud PoPs and data centers.
+Terminate a single-tenant, fiber-based, cross-connect into your own IBM Cloud Private network connection.
+This offering is also used by colocation facilities that are next to IBM Cloud PoPs and data centers.

 To get started using {{site.data.keyword.dl_full_notm}} Dedicated, follow these [instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-dedicated) for ordering the service.

 ## {{site.data.keyword.dl_short}} Connect (Beta)
 {: #get-started-with-direct-link-connect}

-Leverage a service provider to quickly establish and deliver connectivity to IBM Cloud locations.
-These Connect providers are already connected to the IBM Cloud network, using multi-tenant, high capacity links (also known as network-to-network interfaces, or NNI).
+Use a service provider to quickly establish and deliver connectivity to IBM Cloud locations.
+These Connect providers are already connected to the IBM Cloud network that uses multi-tenant, high capacity links (also known as network-to-network interfaces, or NNI).

+To get started using {{site.data.keyword.dl_full_notm}} Connect, follow these [instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect) for ordering the service.

-The beta release of {{site.data.keyword.dl_full}} Connect is only available to allowlisted users.
-Contact your IBM Cloud Sales representative if you are interested in getting early access to this beta offering.
-After the {{site.data.keyword.dl_short}} Connect service is made generally available, you must upgrade to the standard paid plan to continue using instances that you created during the beta.
-Upgrade instructions will be provided to beta participants.
-Any instance that continues to use the beta plan for this service beyond 30 days after general availability is subject to deletion.
+31 July 2020: Direct Link Connect is a limited availability offering.
+If you participated in the beta release, you must migrate to a standard paid plan to continue using instances that you created during the beta.
+Any instances that continue to use the beta plan for this service beyond the 30 days notice of general availability are subject to deletion.
+For more information, see [Migrating Direct Link Connect gateways](/docs/dl?topic=dl-migration).
-{: beta}
+{: preview}

-To get started using {{site.data.keyword.dl_full_notm}} Connect, follow these [instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect) for ordering the service..

 ## Learn more
 {: #learn-more}

+* IBM Cloud highly recommends that you establish a second, diverse direct link to prevent outages, whether unplanned, or planned due to maintenance.
+For more information, see [Models for diversity and redundancy in Direct Link (2.0)](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).

+* If you require a diverse, redundant, or multi-cloud deployment for Direct Link Connect, see [Alternatives for your Direct Link Connect (2.0) deployment](/docs/dl?topic=dl-alternatives-for-your-ibm-cloud-direct-link-deployment).

-For more information about {{site.data.keyword.dl_short}} (2.0) offerings, see our [FAQs](/docs/dl?topic=dl-faqs).
+* For more information about {{site.data.keyword.dl_short}} (2.0) offerings, see our [FAQs](/docs/dl?topic=dl-faqs).